CalebBell/chemicals/README.rst

 Such "lookup functions" search through many databanks until the value for the given CASRN is found.
 When no value is available, None is returned.
-Note that some properties, including Hfs and S0s are missing for water.
-You can optionally pass a "method" to select which databank to retrieve data:
+Note that some properties, including the solid heat of formation and absolute entropy of formation are missing for water.
+You can optionally pass a "method" to select which from databank to retrieve data:

 .. code-block:: python

     >>> Tb(CAS_water, method='YAWS')
     373.15

-To view all available methods, just use the functions with "_methods" tagged at the end of the name:
+To view all available methods for a given chemical, just use the functions with "_methods" tagged at the end of the name:

 .. code-block:: python